MenshikovDmitry/TSU_AI_Course/module_2. Object Detection and Segmentation/README.md

 The video is 33 seconds in length.
 Let's leave last 10 seconds for the evaluation purposes, it must not be used in training.
 You may want to implement a separate python module for the dataset purposes.

-We are going to evaluate the model with the IoU metric.
+We are going to evaluate the models with two custom metrics:
+- MSE of the number of abnormal clods
+- MSE of the size of the biggest one
 ### Project Milestones
 ##### 1. Data Science
  1) The baseline object detector.
 Not necessary the segmentator.
 Must be implemented from scratch.